SBU-BMI/quip_classification/training_patch_extraction/README.md

 # Patch extraction

-This software extracts *semi-automatically* labeled training patches for Tumor Infiltrating Lymphocyte (TIL) classification.
+This software extracts *semi-automatically labeled* training patches for Tumor Infiltrating Lymphocyte (TIL) classification.
+Manually labeled training patches can be downloaded at:

 Assuming that you want to run this software on bridges AI, instructions are as follows:

 First, build a singularity image with openslide according to build_singularity.sh.
 You have to do this on a machine with sudo privilege.
 Then download WSIs using list_wsi_on_gcloud_download.sh.